EdFuentetaja/EdFuentetaja.github.io/_posts/2018-02-25-websockets.markdown

 ### To see the content of a pem certificate, f.i. the one just generated

-`openssl.exe x509 -in server.pem -noout -text`
+`openssl x509 -in server.pem -noout -text`

 You should see something like this: